 • Employee associations registered or recognised under the Employment Relations Act 2000

-• A business that conducted protection action ballots
+• A business that conducts protection action ballots

 • A business accredited under the Consumer Data Right system

-• A business that is related to a business that the Privacy Act covers
+• A business that is related to an entity already covered by the Privacy Act

 • A business prescribed by the Privacy Act regulations